Sauww/DogParkWelcomeMessage/MOTD.md

 # Welcome to **The dog park**

-The dog park is duel playground server.
+The dog park is a duel playground server.
 Please read the rules and guidelines of the server below.
-More info on our <a id="Discord server">https://discord.gg/mordhau</>
+More info on our <a id="Discord server">https://discord.gg/bw89dD5Q</>

 ## Rules